 While information flows faster and further than ever before, freedom of movement seems to be another story, one that remains unequally distributed among the world’s citizens.
 Goods are still easier to move than people, for a range of reasons including economic policy, visa restrictions, and political inequality.

 That’s where the Random~Institute Travel Award comes in.
-By inviting one Latin American artist or curator on a tailor-made journey through Europe, we hope to contribute to new exchanges and new conversations, in person and across borders.
+By inviting one Costa Rican artist or curator on a tailor-made journey through Europe, we hope to contribute to new exchanges and new conversations, in person and across borders.

 Recipients of the Travel Award include:

-This award is granted to outstanding Latin American artists or curators who haven’t yet traveled to Europe but have been met with international acclaim.
+This award is granted to outstanding Costa Rican artists or curators who haven’t yet traveled to Europe but have been met with some international acclaim.
 Depending on which art events are taking place, the tour through Europe spans from two to five weeks.
 Travel and living costs are fully covered.
 The award is granted by invitation only; no applications are taken into consideration.